What are the Best Practices of Asset Lifecycle Management?

 Asset Lifecycle Management (ALM) is the mechanism during the lifecycle to maximize the value created from the properties.
 Comprehensive management of the asset pool, systematic implementation of programs, and reliable and effective asset management activities help to achieve the desired performance.

 Businesses tend to maintain an inventory of a lot.
-Some of them are IT assets, and others aren’t.
-So the starting point has to be discovering all the IT assets of your business.
+Some of them are critical assets, and others aren’t.
+So the starting point has to be discovering all the critical assets of your business.
 As a spare inventory, they may be in the office, on the floor or lying.
-You’ll get what you really have until you’ve got the entire IT inventory.
+You’ll get what you really have until you’ve got the entire key inventories.
 To know what is lost, it is then correlated with the stored data.
-The discovery of assets is a typical process because some assets (such as software assets and cloud assets) are intangible and yet form a part of your IT network.
+The discovery of assets is a typical process because some assets (such as electrical assets and mechanical assets) are intangible and yet form a part of your critical assets.
 Break down the assets into different categories to make work easy, such as: